hinthealth/bbplus-authorization-form/README.md

 bbplus-authorization-form
 =========================

-This project demonstrates a sample patient authorization form a provider may use to allow patients to configure their enrollment for BlueButton+ data transfer.
+This project demonstrates a reference implmenetation for a patient authorization form.
+A provider may use this form to allow patients to configure their enrollment for BlueButton+ data transfer.

 A demo of this application is deployed at: